 Composting at home is a great way to learn about nature while also reducing the amount of organic waste that your home produces.
 You can use the end results as a valuable and nutrient rich food for your garden.

-International Compost Awareness Week is coming up in May.
+International Compost Awareness Week happens every May.
 Find out more here.

 Composting is magic, compost is cool, and compost is at the heart of good gardening, feeding the plants on your window ledge - turning your “waste” into a resource!